wavelabs/aion-agile-tracker/README.md

-# Time Tracker #
+# Aion Agile Tracker #

 ### What is this repository for? ###

-Simple TimeTracker for our proyects
+Simple Agile Story Tracker with estimations and iterations.

 ### How do I get set up? ###